Shinmera/LASS/README.md

 }"
 ```

 By default LASS activates pretty-printing and inserts newlines and spaces where appropriate in order to make the result readable and easy to debug.
-However, you can also deactivate that and directly produce minified css:
+However, you can also deactivate that and directly produce minified CSS:

 ```
 (let ((lass:*pretty* NIL))